boltDeployments

 See Deployment Balance Points to analyze server placement in real time, at scale.

-1. Server Score Strategy (Best Practice)
+Server Score

 • responsiveness - provides lowest ping for all players on average,